 Testing interactions based on SNPs grouped in genes or functional modules can dramatically reduce the multiple test burden (e.g. only ~2 x 108 pairwise tests required for 20,000 genes) and thus increase power of detection23,78, including high-order interactions79.
 In addition, proper grouping of SNPs may collectively capture casual variants that are not well tagged by individual SNPs80 .
 However, this may be complicated by a number of factors (e.g. group definitions, correlations among SNPs and SNP pairs)36.
 A common practice is to use genes to group SNPs and derive gene-based variables factoring in SNP correlations for interaction tests via regression81 or analogous LD-based15 (i.e. testing the difference of correlation of a pair of genes between cases and controls) approaches82,83.
 Alternatively, one can first compute all pairwise interactions between SNPs in each group and derive gene-based interaction P values by integrating the pairwise interaction P values78.

 These gene-based studies suggest it is important to incorporate external LD information (e.g. via imputation) to capture unobserved causal variants and use a composite value from a set of signals (instead of the single best signal, for example) to detect multiple interactions between a pair of genes.
-Nonetheless, the gene-based methods implicitly assume no intragenic interactions which may not necessarily hold21,33.
+Gene-based methods implicitly assume no intragenic interactions which may not necessarily hold21,33.
 One can also use pre-computed pairwise SNP interactions to build statistical interaction networks and aggregate multiple gene-gene interactions and marginal effects using network analysis algorithms such as SNPrank84 to identify functional important pathways3.
-However, the issues associated with the gene-based approaches (e.g. intragenic interactions and correlated SNP pairs) also need to be addressed here.
+However, the issues associated with the gene-based approaches (e.g. intragenic interactions and correlated SNP pairs) also need to be addressed.

 Multi-trait and multi-level integration

 Collectively analyzing multiple complementary traits may help detection pleiotropic epistasis for better biological interpretation but this domain remains fundamentally unexplored due to its potential complexity85,86.
 Pleiotropic epistasis could be identified in human complex traits by simply looking for SNP-SNP interactions shared across related traits21 or using a gene-based method with a latent variable representing multiple traits87.
 On the other hand, emerging evidence of epistasis from eQTL and other -omics studies can help understand the underlying molecular mechanisms88,89.
 However, integration of statistical and functional interactions is not straightforward90 and may require system biology approaches91.

+Comparing alternative analytical approaches

 So far we have briefly discussed only the major method developments in the past five years.
 Obviously, it is very difficult to recommend the ‘best’ applications without careful comparisons because of huge variation among them, including interaction definitions and null distributions56.
 Several attempts have been made to evaluate different methods previously58,59,92–96, suggesting community-wide efforts97 may be essential to fulfill the task.
 Furthermore, consensus significance thresholds and standards for replication and reporting have become fundamentally important to improve the overall quality of future epistasis studies including result sharing.